-The first thing you will notice when starting up the game is how fast it loads.
+The first thing you will notice when launching the game is how fast it loads.
 I am using a Pixel 3 for the gameplay footage in the companion video, and I am also connected to my home Wi-Fi.
-I have never had any performance issues with the app, and it uses an incredibly small amount of data for the amount I have been playing it.
+I have never had any performance issues with the app, and it uses an incredibly small amount of data for the amount of time I have spent playing it.
 I think the fact that I was able to load into the game so quickly is one of the main reasons I kept wanting to log back on.
 I find that I would often play this game when I had limited time (maybe 30 minutes maximum), so the ability to login and feel like I had done something productive in that short amount of time was very exciting.
-As I mentioned, this Old School RuneScape account is shared between mobile and desktop, so you can choose to log into the game from your desktop if you are planning a more intensive gaming session.
+As I mentioned, this Old School RuneScape account is shared between mobile and desktop, so you can choose to log in to the game from your desktop if you are planning a more intensive gaming session.

 What Kind of Content Does OSRS Offer?